jhannah/sandbox/cp/README.md

 Uploading python_out/user_events_with_lag.csv to S3
 ```

 (Do we want to switch to SQLAlchemy?
-Normally I would, but I that's probably out of scope for this demo?)
+Normally I would, but that's probably out of scope for this demo?)

 ```
 ✗ aws s3 cp s3://cp-s3-bucket-fy02qh9e/python_out/user_events_with_lag.csv /dev/stdout --quiet